Featured

 5) Employee engagement promotes innovation and critical thinking

 Engaged employees are passionate, energetic, and committed.
-What better recipe for innovation and critical thinking?
-Employees with low engagement tend to skirt by doing the bare minimum required in their role.
-Highly engaged employees see beyond their daily tasks and are able to think strategically about how their role and team can innovate and evolve to meet business needs.
+What better recipe for innovative and critical thinking?
+Employees who aren’t engaged tend to skate by, just doing the bare minimum asked of them.
+Highly engaged employees see beyond their daily tasks and tend to think more strategically about how their role and team can evolve to meet changing business needs.
+They’re also more likely to feel empowered to think outside the box when problem-solving because their leadership and culture value their skills.

 6) Employee engagement contributes to your larger company culture